Home / Blog / A Simple Guide to Punctuation Marks in English

 Example: Have you heard the iconic speech of Martin Luther King, Jr.?

-By following the above guidelines, you can not only enhance your writing’s quality but also engage readers and leave a positive impression, showcasing your attention to detail and language proficiency.
-So, ensure you know them well and consistently incorporate them in your writing.
+By following these guidelines, you can enhance your writing’s quality, engage readers, leave a positive impression, and showcase your attention to detail and language proficiency.
+So, ensure you know them well.

 Tailoring Punctuation Marks to Different Writing Styles